 Wales’ voice in Westminster is a small one, and getting smaller.
-The people of Wales currently send 40 MPs to Westminster, with the Boundary Commission proposing that this number is reduced to 29.
+The people of Wales currently send 40 MPs to Westminster, with the Boundary Commission proposing that this number is reduced to as few as 31.
 The UK is, and will always be, an unequal union.
 The people of Wales need to take control of our own destiny.

 No more excuses from Cardiff Bay

-Since 1999, we have had devolution in Wales.
-Whilst progress has been made in some areas, Wales remains the poorest of the UK Nations, and improvements in devolved areas of Government such as health and education have been frustratingly slow.
+Whilst progress has been made in some areas since devolution, Wales remains the poorest of the UK nations, and improvements in devolved areas of Government such as health and education have been frustratingly slow.
 There is an argument to be made that genuine, sustainable change can only be made by a Welsh Government that has all the levers of power at its disposal.
-How can you have a truly joined-up approach to health and social care for instance, if welfare spending and taxation are not within your jurisdiction?
+How can you have a truly joined-up approach to health and social care, for instance, if welfare spending and full powers over taxation are not within your jurisdiction?
 A Welsh Government empowered to think of itself as such, rather than perpetuating the ‘devolved administration’ mindset, would be free to be more ambitious for Wales.
 Independence gives Wales the tools to turn our fortunes around, but it also means that we can hold our own politicians accountable and force them to be more ambitious for our nation’s future.

 A new beginning